firefly-cpp/NiaAML/README.md

 The NiaAML framework also allows you to implement your own feature encoder.
 All you need to do is implement the [FeatureEncoder](niaaml/preprocessing/encoding/feature_encoder.py) class.

 Take a look at the [OneHotEncoder](niaaml/preprocessing/encoding/one_hot_encoder.py) implementation.

+### Example of an Imputer's Implementation

+The NiaAML framework also allows you to implement your own imputer.
+All you need to do is implement the [Imputer](niaaml/preprocessing/imputation/imputer.py) class.

+Take a look at the [SimpleImputer](niaaml/preprocessing/imputation/simple_imputer.py) implementation.

 ### More